hikeventures/hikeventures.github.io/_posts/articles/products/2016-11-06-Sennheiser-MKE600.markdown

   - cameras
 layout: post
 ---
 Yesterday I went with <a href="http://caide.kuvat.fi/" rel="nofollow">Caj</a> and Katja to Härmälän Rotko which is located about 20 km North-West of Turku to test my Sennheiser MKE 600 on my Sony A7.
 The Sennheiser KA 600 connected the microphone with the camera.
 I also had a Rycote Super Softie as a windjammer on my microphone.
 Between the microphone and the camera I had a Rycote Hot Shoe Extension and a Rycote InVision Video Mic shock mount suspension installed.
 The low-pass filter on the Sennheiser MKE 600 microphone was switched off.
-The lens on my camera was a Zeiss Batis 25mm f/2. {% include disclaimer.html %}
+The lens on my camera was a Zeiss Batis 25mm f/2.

 ---